 The computer used for the small-scale simulations has a processor with $8$ cores $3.40GHz$ and $15.5$ GB of RAM.
 The implementation of the algorithms is done with matlabR2018b.
 For the medium scale experiments, the implementation of RAS was done in Julia1.0 while the simulations were performed on a computer with a $12\times 3.7$ GHz processors and $62$ GB RAM.

-We provide here additional explanatory figures concerning the datasets of Table~\ref{Table:data}.
+Also, we provide here additional explanatory figures concerning the data sets of Table~\ref{Table:data}.
 In Figure~\ref{fig:Eig}, the eigenvalues of the kernel matrices are displayed.
-The decay of the spectrum is faster for the \texttt{Stock} and \texttt{Housing} datasets.
-Furthermore, the accuracy of the kernel approximation for the max norm is also given in Figure~\ref{fig:Max}.
+The decay of the spectrum is faster for \texttt{Stock} and \texttt{Housing}.
+Furthermore, the accuracy of the kernel approximation for the max norm is also given in Figure~\ref{fig:MaxEr}.
 Namely, the DAS method of Algorithm~\ref{Alg1} shows a better approximation accuracy for this specific norm.
 As a measure of diversity the $\mathrm{log}\mathrm{det}(K_{\mathcal{C}\mathcal{C}}) = \sum_{i =1}^{|\mathcal{C}|} \mathrm{log}(\lambda_i)$ with $\lambda_1,...,\lambda_{|\mathcal{C}|}$ the eigenvalues of $K_{\mathcal{C}\mathcal{C}}$, is given in Figure~\ref{fig:DetEr}.
 The DAS method shows the largest determinant, RAS has a similar determinant as the k-DPP.